-These devices use analog radios which are usually fixed in frequency, utilize 6 to 10 MHz of bandwidth and are low power with an ERP of less then +10dBm.
+Video transmitters use analog radios which are usually fixed in frequency, utilize 6 to 10 MHz of bandwidth and are low power with an ERP of less then +10dBm.

-Cordless phones
+Cordless Phones

-These devices are narrow band and fixed in frequency (during each use), utilize 1 to 2 MHz of bandwidth, are low power with an ERP of less then +10dBm.
+Cordless phones are narrow band and fixed in frequency (during each use), utilize 1 to 2 MHz of bandwidth, are low power with an ERP of less than +10dBm.
 It is strongly recommended to avoid the use of 2.4GHz cordless phones in the vicinity of Trailblazer products.